 New York lawmakers pass bill to block concealed weapons in many public places

-Law negotiated by New York Governor Kathy Hochul, a Democrat, who has said she will quickly sign it
+New York lawmakers pass bill to block concealed weapons in Times Square and other public places

+Applicants will also have to submit social media accounts to authorities for review

 US Supreme Court strikes down New York restriction on guns

-New York lawmakers have passed a bill to block the carrying of concealed weapons in many public places such as schools and government buildings in the wake of last week’s Supreme Court ruling.
+New York lawmakers have passed a bill to block the carrying of concealed weapons in Times Square and many other public places and will also require applicants for gun licences to let the authorities inspect their social media accounts.

-State officials had promised to act quickly following the 23 June ruling from the nation’s high court that ruled against a century-old New York law requiring handgun owners to show “proper cause” in order to obtain a license to carry a concealed weapon in public.
+State officials had promised to act quickly following the 23 June Supreme Court ruling that went against a century-old New York law requiring handgun owners to show “proper cause” in order to obtain a licence to carry a concealed weapon in public.

-The state Senate passed the bill 43-20 on Friday in a party-line vote, with the state Assembly passing the legislation on Friday evening 91-51, according to CNN.
+The state Senate passed the bill by 43 votes to 20 on Friday along party lines, with the state Assembly passing the legislation on Friday evening 91-51, according to CNN.

-It was negotiated by New York Governor Kathy Hochul, a Democrat, who has said she will quickly sign the bill, which will almost certainly face lawsuits, into law.
+It was negotiated by New York governor Kathy Hochul, a Democrat, who has said she will quickly sign the bill, which will almost certainly face lawsuits, into law from 1 September.

 The law would make it a felony in many cases to carry a gun on mass transit, in schools, court and government buildings, libraries, zoos, playgrounds, public parks, and other public places, says Bloomberg.